tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Set-Blob-Immutability-Policy.md

 # Set Blob Immutability Policy

 The `Set Blob Immutability Policy` operation sets the immutability policy on a blob.
 This operation does not update the blob's ETag.
+This API is available starting in version `2020-06-12`.

 ## Request
 The `Set Blob Immutability Policy` request may be constructed as follows.
 HTTPS is recommended.
 Replace myaccount with the name of your storage account and myblob with the blob name for which the immutability policy is to be changed.